escalation of protests and repression after the death of Mahsa Amini

 Riots

 Iran’s Foreign Ministry denounced US involvement in the unrest and warned that “efforts to violate Iran’s sovereignty will not go unanswered.”
-Interior Minister Ahmad Vahidi said he expected “the judiciary to quickly prosecute the main perpetrators and ringleaders”, after the announcement of the arrest of more than 700 people.
+Interior Minister Ahmad Vahidi said he expected “the judiciary to quickly prosecute the main perpetrators and ringleaders”, following the announcement of the arrest of more than 700 people.

 The reformist “People’s Union of Islamic Iran” party on Saturday urged the state to rescind the veil requirement and release those arrested.
 For its part, the government has restricted access to the Internet: WhatsApp and Instagram are thus blocked.